 So, that’s one way of checking charge cycle count.
 If this seems a bit lengthy or complicated, there’s another shorter and quicker way of checking the battery cycle.

-Find the battery charge cycle count on iPhone using Shortcut
+Find iPhone battery charge cycle count using Shortcut

 - First, download the View Battery Cycle shortcut on your iPhone or iPad.